 How To Protect A Mattress From Bed Bugs

-Before creating your plan of attack against bed bugs, it's best to know your enemy.
-Bed bugs and their bites can be mistaken for other pesky critters like fleas.
-While fleas can be an equal nuisance, they're usually easier to get rid of.
-Bed bugs are small, oval, brownish insects that feed on human and animal blood.
-Adult bed bugs have flat bodies, similar to a credit card in width and range between 2.5mm to 5mm in length.
-They're distinguishable to fleas from their colour, flat bodies and large abdomens.
-Bed bugs typically bite areas of the body that are exposed whilst sleeping, like the head, arms and legs.
+Although bed bugs are sometimes mistaken for fleas, what makes them more distinguishable is their colour, flat bodies and large abdomens.
+Bed bugs typically bite areas of the body that are exposed whilst sleeping, like the head, arms, and legs.
 The bites tend to be in clusters and appear as red raised bumps with a dark spot in the middle.

-Bed bugs tend to scurry away at any sign of humans and hide in groups.
-Making it difficult to find them in broad daylight.
+Bed bugs tend to come out at night in search of their next feed, and always hide in groups.
+This makes it difficult to spot them in broad daylight.
 To spot them on a mattress, look out for signs that they've been there previously.
 Here are some things to check for on your mattress:

 - Reddish stains or the appearance of rust on bed sheets can be a sign of a crushed bed bug